-Wolf Rivers are large, weighing as much as one pound apiece.
-They are an outstanding cooking apple, and good in cider as well.
-Their pale yellow skin is covered in dull red, their flesh juicy and tender with a tart flavor.
-An unusual characteristic in Wolf River is that they grow true from seed.
-Harvest varies from August to October; they do not store well.
+Wolf River is a large apple, weighing as much as one pound apiece.
+It is an outstanding cooking apple, and good in cider as well.
+Its pale yellow skin is covered in dull red, its flesh juicy and tender with a tart flavor.
+An unusual characteristic of Wolf River is that it can grow true from seed.
+Harvest varies from August to October; it does not store well.

 Parentage: Alexander x Unknown

 Wolf River dates back to about 1875, discovered along the river that gave it its name in Fremont, Wisconsin.
 It is a probable seedling of a Russian apple, Alexander.